obihughes/omega-planner/components/planner/README.md

 `DailyPlanner` is the main orchestrator component that renders the entire planner interface including:
 - Timeline views for multiple days
 - Task cards within timelines
-- Sidebar with task pool and pinned tasks
+- Sidebar with task pool, pinned tasks, and calendar assignment
 - Modal dialogs for editing, confirmation, etc.

 **Usage:**